wintertee/speit-moodle-spider/README.md

 # Speit_moodle_spider

-A simple spider to crawl files at moodle
+A simple spider to crawl files at moodle.

+NOTICE: Current version (V1.0) is **NOT** compatible with previous version.
+Please delete all files of previous version before using it!

 ## Download